× FreshBooks App Logo

 How much of your house can you write off for business?

-You can write off the portion of your home that you use for business.
-For example, the square footage of your home office represents a percentage of your home that’s necessary for business, and you can apply that to deduct your mortgage interest, a portion of rent, home insurance, and other home costs.
+You can write off the portion of your home reserved for business use under the home office deductions.
+For example, the square footage of your home office represents a percentage of your home thatā€™s necessary for business, and you can apply that to deduct your mortgage interest, a portion of rent, home insurance, and other home costs.
+You can also opt to use the simplified option for home office deduction allowing you to deduct $5 per square foot of the home used for business, up to a maximum of 300 square feet or $1,500.

 Can I write off clothing as a business expense?

 If your clothing is used to promote or run your business, you can write it off as a business expense.
-This includes things like business uniforms for yourself and your employees or promotional costs like shirts and hats printed with your logo.
+This includes things like special uniforms for yourself and your employees or promotional costs like shirts and hats printed with your logo.

 Can I write off expenses at LLC with no income?